 Natural Language Processing involves two key stages: word embedding and model training.
 Given a vocabulary $V$, words are mapped to $d$-dimensional vectors via an embedding function $f: V \rightarrow \mathbb{R}^d$.
 Popular methods include \textbf{word2vec} \cite{mikolov2013distributed} and \textbf{GloVe} \cite{pennington2014glove} for maximizing the log-likelihood of context words $w_c$ given center word $w$:

 where $W \in \mathbb{R}^{k\times d}$ and $b \in \mathbb{R}^k$ are learnable parameters.

-These embeddings ${x_1,...,x_T}$ are then processed by sequence models such as RNNs/LSTMs \cite{tarwani2017survey,xiao2020research,yao2018improved} and transformers \cite{gillioz2020overview,patwardhan2023transformers} for learning patterns over sequences of words.
-In a recurrent model like LSTM, the hidden states $h_t$ are computed as a function of the previous hidden states and the current input: $h_t = f(h_{t-1}, x_t)$. $h_t = f(h_{t-1},x_t)$.
+These embeddings ${x_1,...,x_T}$ are then processed by sequential models such as RNNs/LSTMs \cite{tarwani2017survey,xiao2020research,yao2018improved} and transformers \cite{gillioz2020overview,patwardhan2023transformers} for learning patterns over sequences of words.
+In a recurrent model like LSTM, the hidden states $h_t$ are computed as a function of the previous hidden states and the current input: $h_t = f(h_{t-1}, x_t)$.
 The training minimizes for example a cross-entropy loss $\mathcal{L}_{\text{train}} = - \sum_{i=1}^N y_i \log \hat{y}_i$, where $y_i$ is the true label and $\hat{y}_i$ is the predicted probability for sample $i$.

 QNLP leverages the principles of quantum computing to enhance traditional NLP tasks.
 A key concept in QNLP is the use of quantum word embedding, where classical data (words or sentences) are embedded into quantum states.
-Instead of representing words classically in a high-dimensional vector space, each word is encoded in a quantum state $|\psi\rangle$ in a Hilbert space.
-Mathematically, this can be seen as mapping each word $w$ in the vocabulary $V$ to a quantum state $|\psi_w\rangle$, where the amplitude or angle of each qubit encodes information about the context of the word.
-For instance, using amplitude encoding, a vector $\mathbf{v} \in \mathbb{R}^d$ representing a word can be normalized and encoded into a quantum state $|\psi\rangle = \sum_{i=1}^{d} v_i |i\rangle$.
+Instead of representing words as classical high-dimensional vectors, each word is encoded as a quantum state $|\psi\rangle$ in a Hilbert space.
+In this approach, every word $w$ in the vocabulary $V$ is mapped to a quantum state $|\psi_w\rangle$, where the probability amplitudes of the qubits store information about the word.
+For example, with amplitude encoding, a classical word vector $\mathbf{v} \in \mathbb{R}^d$ can be normalized and stored in a quantum state as $|\psi\rangle = \sum_{i=1}^{d} v_i |i\rangle$.
 Quantum word embeddings could leverage the superposition and entanglement properties of quantum systems to capture richer contextual relationships between words than classical embeddings.